skrodahl/NewTon/Docs/PARKING-LOT.md

 ## Decided against
 - Player cards shadow matching results table [ui] - styles.css - Add shadow to .player-card
 - Status line, include Lane and Referee information
+- Matches played/total in CAD-box.
+This shows the actual number for the full bracket, should it stay that way or reflect the actual number of matches without BYEs?

 ## ✅ Completed This Session
 - Configurable club name, instead of Application Title
-- CAD-style info in lower right corner instead of tournament name/date.
+- CAD-style info in lower right corner instead of tournament name/date
+- Match Card: Make "Awaiting Player" more tentative with italic styling and muted color
 ---
 **Last updated:** September 28, 2025